 455 Vine Street, Winston-Salem, NC 27101

-Learn what makes life possible with this interdisciplinary degree offering from the departments of chemistry and biology.
-Understanding growth, development, reproduction and genetics begins with the study of life at the molecular and cellular levels.
-With a highly engaged, hands-on approach to learning, faculty and students use analytical and quantitative methods in the chemical and physical sciences to learn practical skills for addressing today’s complex biological, biochemical and biomedical challenges.
-Students partner with faculty mentors for at least two semesters and/or summers of research, culminating in a senior research project.
+Students explore the chemical principles that define life with this interdisciplinary degree offering from the departments of chemistry and biology.
+Understanding growth, development, reproduction and genetics begins with the study of living organisms at the biochemical, molecular and cellular levels.
+Faculty and students use a highly engaged, hands-on approach to learning to develop practical skills for addressing today’s complex biochemical, molecular biological and biomedical challenges.
+Emphasizing research that employs analytical and quantitative methods along with high-resolution imaging, this major provides a strong foundation in chemistry and biology.
+Undergraduates partner with faculty mentors for at least two semesters and/or summers of research, culminating in a senior research project.

 Discovery is for people who love a challenge as much as they love learning.
 Leveraging the strength of the chemistry department’s research program, Wake Forest now offers a concentration in medicinal chemistry and drug discovery, providing a new avenue to earning an American Chemical Society certified B.S. degree.
 With the goal of identifying new therapeutic agents, faculty engage students in an in-depth study of the connections between chemical structure and biological function.
 This concentration is ideal for students interested in health-related fields, biomedical sciences and pharmacology.